Gregoofolio/Local-Logistic-Project/README.md

   	2.2.
 Basics of CSS3 and SASS (nested elements are awesome!).
   	2.3.
 Jekyll (http://jekyllrb.com/) as a simply Blog CMS based on RUBY.
-         This includes files such as settings.yml, where the addition of new customer data adds new elements to the slider on the side.
+         This includes files such as settings.yml, where the addition of new customer data adds new elements to the slider on the page.
 Likewise the posts.
          The page displays last 3 posts that are generated in a file giving only the date, author, any image and content.
 On click page redirect to that post subpage based on post layout.
   	2.4.
 What is RWD - Responsive Web Design (includes design, media queries etc.) .